What is Industrial-Organizational (IO) Psychology?

 MacCarty offered an example of a company whose revenues dipped and had to eliminate annual raises, causing a productivity decline and financial hardships for some employees.
 An IOP can assess that climate and develop other incentives to employees, such as flex-time programs, recognition awards or 4-day work week schedules.

-“An IOP can look at the situation and come up with some concrete ideas, ways to improve employee motivation and overcome the disappointment felt by employees because they did not get raises," MacCarty said.
+“An IOP can look at the situation and come up with some concrete ideas, ways to improve employee motivation and overcome the disappointment felt by employees because they did not get raises," he said.

-You might not have worked at a company that employed an IOP, but it’s possible you’ve had co-workers trained in industrial-organizational psychology and simply have another job title.
+You might not have worked at a company that employed an IOP, but it’s possible you’ve had co-workers trained in industrial-organizational psychology who simply have another job title.
 Industrial-organizational psychology doesn’t exactly roll off the tongue, but companies still rely on the expertise of IOPs.
 IOPs work in many sectors, according to SIOP, including:

 - Academia